Name ExoWorlds (2022)

 20 Stars, 20 Worlds... waiting for you to name them!

-The NameExoworlds India, 2019 campaign was successful in putting two Indian names in the Sky.
+The NameExoworlds India, 2019 campaign was successful in assigning two Indian names in the Sky.
 The NameExoWorlds 2022 edition will be a bit different, but will allow the IAU to bring together the public, amateur astronomers and exoplanetary scientists and together to name a new set of available exoworlds.
 Anyone, including students and teachers, astronomy enthusiasts, amateur astronomers and exoplanetary scientists, may form a team and propose names for 20 exoplanetary systems, each of which consists of one known exoplanet and its host star.
 The systems to be named by NameExoWorlds 2022 are of special interest, as they are among the first exoplanet targets of the James Webb Space Telescope (JWST).

 NameExoWorlds 2022 is a collaboration between the Executive Committee Working Group on Exoplanetary Systems Nomenclature and the IAU Office for Astronomy Outreach.
 The National Vetting Process will be facilitated by the National Outreach Coordinator (NOC) India, other national IAU representatives and representatives from the national astronomy community.